UCL-ARC/mkdocs-dsh-docs/docs/Installing_Software.md

 ```
 If you want to keep some libraries separate, you can have multiple colon-separated paths in your `$R_LIBS` and specify which one you want to install into with `R CMD INSTALL`.

-## Generating an Aryifactory token.
+## Generating an Artifactory token.

 To generate an Artifactory token, visit the Artifactory website using DSH Desktop web browser (https://artifactory.idhs.ucl.ac.uk/), click "Artifacts" in the left panel, and then click "Set Me Up" in the top right.